amovfx/lifeguide/02_mastery/self/habits.md

 Habits are the key to your success; they save you time and free up your brainpower to focus on longer-term goals.
 What we want to do is to learn about habits, how they work and how to build the good ones into your daily routine.
-The problem that we have is identifying and acknowledging bad habits and working to replace them.
+The problem that we have is identifying bad habits and working to replace them.

 Habits are simple cue-routine-reward loops that save effort.
 A cue is a spike or trigger in your brain from an external source as your brain decides which habit is appropriate for the situation.
 Routine is the activity you’re used to performing when faced with a particular cue.
-The reward is the feeling of success; you get a spike in brain activity as you register the completion of the activity that reinforces the link between the cue and the routine.
+When completed, you get a spike in brain activity.
+That is the feeling of success.
+This spike, a dopamine hit, reinforces the link between the cue and the routine.

-Habits are incredibly resilient.
-They are stored in the basal ganglia, a small neurological structure deep in the brain.
-It can operate even if other parts of the brain are damaged.
-In other words, habits can’t be stopped.
+Habits are resilient.
+They live in the basal ganglia, a small neurological structure deep in the mid-brain.
+It can operate even when there is brain damage in other areas of your brain.
+You can't stop a habit, you have to replace it.
-They can only be replaced.

 ### Changing Habits

-To change a bad habit, you must recognize the cue or routine and then replace the old routine with a good habit.
+To change a bad habit, you must first believe that the change is possible, and put your grit and focus to work.
+Recognize the cue or routine and then decide the healthier replacement.
-But also, you must first believe that the change is important, and then show grit and determination to change.

 Keystone habits are small habits that stack up to have a larger impact on your life.
 You are the sum of your small, daily habits and that is why it’s so important to make sure they are good ones.
-It used to be said that it only takes 21 days to create a good habit.
-Some said 30.
-Others said 40.
-But the University College London’s research shows that it takes quite a bit longer than originally thought.
-66 Days to Change

-Their research revealed that it takes an average of 66 days for a person to develop a good habit.
+University College London’s research shows that it takes 66 days to form a habit.
+Spend that time well.

-They also found a large deviation between the clinical trial participants – some took only about 10 days to form a good habit, and some over 250 days.
-The point is that you shouldn’t aim for a certain number of days, but instead, commit to permanently keep the good habit no matter how long it takes.
-Steady progress and patience will get you where you want to be…
+They also found a large deviation between the clinical trial participants.
+Some took only about 10 days to form a good habit, and some over 250 days.
+The point is that you shouldn’t aim for a certain number of days, but instead, commit to keep the good habit no matter how long it takes.
+Grit and patience will turn you into who you want to be.

-Start by creating very small habits.
-There are many good books out there on how to create mini habits.
-The idea is simple…
+Start by creating very small habits and build yourself up in layers oof good habits.
+You want to crawl, walk and run.
+The idea is simple but difficult.

 ### The Power of Mini Habits